aspose-pdf/Aspose.PDF-API-References/english/cpp/aspose.pdf.forms/signature/get_customsignhash/_index.md

 ## Signature::get_CustomSignHash method

-The delegate for custom sign the document hash (Beta).
+The delegate for custom sign the document hash.

 ```cpp
 SignHash Aspose::Pdf::Forms::Signature::get_CustomSignHash() const
 ```

+## Remarks

+**The algorithm with which you sign the hash in the delegate must match the type of the certificate's private key.**
 ## See Also

 * Typedef [SignHash](../../signhash/)